 Keep in mind that by giving you this information we’re not condoning the illegal use of fireworks… By providing this info we’re making sure that as a homeowner you are conscious of the risks involved with at-home fireworks and letting you may be able to put file a claim should any damages or injuries arise from fireworks.

 After all this information, doesn’t it just seem like it would be easier (and safer!) to view one of the amazing professional fireworks displays that are going on in our area!?
-Check out a listing of regional fireworks here.
+Check out Cape Cod’s fireworks schedule.